Which Certification Is Right PMP® Or PMI-ACP® ?

 Your management is moving towards agile; they want to be lean as soon as possible.

 Whichever side scores more would be your option.
-If you score same on both the sides, then my recommendation would be to opt for PMI-ACP® first.
-PMI-ACP ® is a new and advanced way of doing work.
-Once done with PMI-ACP® certification you can do PMP® which would be an add-on to your expertise and bring in more credits.
+If you score same on both the sides, then my recommendation would be to opt for PMI-ACP® certification first.
+PMI-ACP® certification is a new and advanced way of doing work.
+Once done with PMI-ACP® certification you can do PMP® certification which would be an add-on to your expertise and bring in more credits.

 Hope this helps you in deciding what certification course you need to invest in.
 We are open for all sorts of queries.
 Do post follow up questions here on our DISCUSSION FORUM